tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test supports conformance with the recommendation in the comment on dwc:countryCode: "Recommended best practice is to use an ISO 3166-1-alpha-2 country code."
+This Test supports conformance with the recommendation in the comment on dwc:countryCode: "Recommended best practice is to use an ISO 3166-1-alpha-2 country code."
 Three letter codes should be amended to the matching two letter code.

 [🠱](#indexes-to-the-tests)
 ********************